ChrisCurrin/opinion_dynamics/README.md

 ---
 ## TODO:
-- [ ] Allow `simulation.run_product` to be run asyncronously.
+- [x] Allow `simulation.run_product` to be run asyncronously.
-    - [x] Initial creation
-    - [ ] Convert from multiprocessing to async/await
-    - [ ] Test
-- [ ] Create metric for determining whether opinions are polarised or uniform.
+- [x] Create metric for determining whether opinions are polarised or uniform.
 - [x] Add `sample_size` to `SampleChamber.__repr__`
 - [ ] Test more efficient `get_social_interaction`
 - [ ] Test more efficient `get_connection_probabilities`